GWLab-UML/Protocols/Oyster_maintenance/Algae-Culturing.md

 		- Flagellates (Isochrysis galbana and Tetraselmis chuii)
 			- 25-30 psu
 			- Use 25 psu saltwater
-- The maximum concentration of algae to feed oysters before algae population crashes (Use #UsingHemocytometer  to determine concentration)
+- The maximum concentration of algae to feed oysters before algae population crashes (Use [[#Using the hemocytometer]]  to determine concentration)
 	- Tetraselmis chuii
 		- 30 x 10^6 cells/mL
 	- Isochrysis galbana